zwc1625/reading-errors-and-debugging-using-pry-nyc01-seng-ft-080320/README.md

-2. Install Pry on your computer by navigating to your home directory (`cd ~` in your terminal) and execute `gem install pry`. (again, no need to do this if you are working in the IDE)
+2. Install Pry on your computer by navigating to your home directory (`cd ~` in your terminal) and execute `gem install pry`. (again, no need to do this if you are working in the IDE).

+**Aside**: If you are receiving an error that mentions `pry-rescue` when running the tests, installing the latest version with `gem install pry-rescue` should resolve this error.
+Similarly, if you receive an error related to `diff-lcs` when testing, running `gem cleanup diff-lcs` should resolve this error.

 </div>